How can Minerva offer admission to all students who qualify?

 What are housing and other costs that students will be expected to pay in the first year?

-In addition to tuition, students are required to pay for room, board, insurance, books, and miscellaneous expenses such as food, transportation, books, and supplies, which will amount to approximately $16,950 per year.
+In addition to The Tuition and Program Fee, students are required to pay the Residential Services Fee, which includes room, board, insurance, books.
+Minerva estimates miscellaneous expenses, such as food, transportation, books, and supplies, to be approximately $5,000 per year.
+These other expenses are not paid directly to Minerva and are dependent on personal lifestyle choices.
 In addition, all students are required to submit a one-time security deposit of $1,000 to cover any damages to a residence hall caused by students, excess cleaning costs in housing, unpaid invoices at the end of each year, and any other expenses incurred on behalf of a student by Minerva.

 What is Minerva’s tuition?